-This Jataka tale illustrates the perfection of character of loving kindness (metta).
+This Jataka tale illustrates the perfection of character of loving-kindness (metta).

-When his parents arrived, they held the Bodhisatta’s body and wept.
-Both they and the goddess pleaded an Act of Truth (a solemn declaration of one’s supreme virtue followed by a command or request) that if they had earned enough merit in past lives then the Bodhisatta should be saved, and their wish was granted.
+When his parents arrived at the river, they held the Bodhisatta’s body and wept.
+Both they and the goddess pleaded an act of truth (a solemn declaration of one’s supreme virtue followed by a request for some miraculous result) that if they had earned enough merit in past lives, then the Bodhisatta should be saved.
+They had, and their wish was granted.
 Not only were the Bodhisatta’s health and vigor fully restored, but his parents regained their sight.

 In the Lifetime of the Buddha

 The parents of one of the Buddha’s disciples had been reluctant to let their son adopt a religious life, but he begged them and they agreed.
-After five years he fully understood dharma and then went out to live alone and meditate in the forest to reach spiritual insight.
+After five years, he fully mastered dharma, so he went out to live alone and meditate in the forest to reach spiritual insight.
 But after twelve years of striving, he still had not achieved it.
-One day another disciple visited him at his hut and he learned his parents had fallen into ruin.
-With no children around to protect them, their servants and workers had stolen everything and they were now homeless beggars clothed in rags.
-The son began to cry and, realizing he had labored in vain for the past twelve years, decided to renounce the monkhood and return home to care for his parents.
+One day another disciple visited him at his hut and told him that his parents had fallen into ruin.
+With no children around to protect them, their servants and workers had stolen everything, and they were now homeless beggars clothed in rags.
+The son began to cry, and realizing he had labored in vain for the past twelve years, he decided to leave the sangha and return home to care for his parents.

-He decided to listen to the Buddha preach one last time before returning home.
-The Buddha divined this disciple’s situation and so made his morning talk about the virtues of parents.
-Listening to the sermon, the son realized that though it would be difficult he could remain a disciple and still support his parents, and he resolved to do so.
-He took up abode nearby their hovel and from then on out he made two daily alms rounds, one for them and a second for himself.
+The depressed disciple went to listen to the Buddha preach one last time before returning home.
+The Buddha divined this disciple’s situation and made his morning talk about the virtues of parents.
+Listening to the sermon, the son realized that, though it would be difficult, he could remain a disciple and still support his parents, and he resolved to do so.
+He took up abode near their hut, and from then on he made two daily alms rounds: one for them and a second for himself.
 He usually got little food for himself, and some days he got none, so he grew pale and thin.

 Dukulaka, Parika, the king, the goddess, and Indra were earlier births of Maha Kassapa, Bhadda Kapilani, Ananda, Uppalavanna, and Anuruddha, five of the Buddha’s top disciples.